QIWI-API/payments-docs/_54fz-data_en.html.md

 To work on 54-FZ Rule, the Payment Protocol provides a tool to interact with your online cash register.
 Information to form a fiscal check is passed on to the JSON-object `cheque` of [invoice](#invoice_put) and [payment](#payments) operation API requests.

-To activate the fiscal check service, contact your Support manager with the TIN number with which your organization is registered in the online cash rental service.
+To activate the fiscal check service, contact your manager in QIWI Support with the TIN number with which your organization is registered in the online cash rental service.

 For ATOL service, provide the following data also: